sjklick/Distribution-Centre/docs/api-guide.md

 **\<host-domain\>/api/products/page_count/get.php**

 Returns the number of pages needed to list all of the products.
 A valid category must be provided, or "all".
-A limit on the number of items per page msu be provided.
+A limit on the number of items per page must be provided.
 Use request method POST.

 The body of the request must take the following format: